Australia’s Main Range offers an amazing amount of spectacular ski terrain.

 But does anywhere else in the ski world keep their best terrain so hidden from the vast majority of their skiers as Australia does?

 First Aussie to climb Everest, legendary mountaineer Tim Macartney-Snape, has been skiing there for over 40 years.
-Indeed it was experiencing the wild beauty of our highest mountains that led him to a lifetime among first those and subsequently the World’s mightiest peaks.
+It was experiencing the wild beauty of our highest mountains that led him to a lifetime among first those and subsequently the World’s mightiest peaks.